VNNLIB/VNNLIB-Agda/README.md

 - `ONNX.Semantics`: abstract interface for the semantics of ONNX
 - `ONNX.Parser`: very minimal abstract interface for parsing ONNX constants
 - `VNNLIB.Syntax` - intrinsically-typed syntax for VNNLIB queries
-- `VNNLIB.TypeCheck` - ability to parse/type-check a string into VNNLIB queries.
+- `VNNLIB.Parser` - ability to parse/type-check a string into VNNLIB queries.
 - `VNNLIB.Semantics` - semantics for VNNLIB queries
 - `VNNLIB.Theories` - orthogonal subsets of the query syntax
 - `VNNLIB.Logics` - overall subsets of the query syntax